MLerik/Deep-Reinforcement-Learning/Tennis/report.md

 <a name="train"></a>
 ## Training and Performance
 Training was performed using the [Jupyter Notebook file](https://github.com/MLerik/Deep-Reinforcement-Learning/blob/master/Tennis/Tennis.ipynb) and can run locally on a decent laptop in less than 2 hours.
 Convergance and stability of this approach were very good.
+With more Episodes the performance of the agent improved vastly.

 ### Hyperparameters
 ~~~~